 Merino wool is not just wool, it’s special.
 It comes from merino sheep, a breed with soft wool that can be found in Australia and New Zealand.
-Due to intensely hot summers and cold winters the wool has adpated to be temperature regulating to keep its wearer, comfortable.
-Merino wool is also mositure wicking moving any wetness from the inside of the fabric to the outside where it evaporates, Because the fabric stays dry, odour causing bacteria which thrive in mosit envrionments are eliminated.
+Due to intensely hot summers and cold winters, the wool has adapted to be temperature regulating to keep its wearer comfortable.
+Merino wool is also moisture wicking moving any wetness from the inside of the fabric to the outside where it evaporates, Because the fabric stays dry, odour causing bacteria which thrive in moist environments are eliminated.

 Rayon from Bamboo is a lightweight breathable material that wicks moisture and feels like silk.
 Try them out as a sports or every day sock in our line of Athletic socks from J.B.Fields, dress socks from Point Zero or Wellness socks for diabetics.